DanielJantjies/CDV01_Career_Goals_Reflection_DANJAN610_PTO2403_Group-C_DANIEL-JANTJIES_CDV01/README.md

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.

-    It's an competitve space that requires constant learning and with a strong foundation in Software Development, which is a skill im currently learning, Software Testing lines up perfectly with the direction im trying to go into.
+    It's a competitve space that requires constant learning and with a strong foundation in Software Development, which is a skill im currently learning, Software Testing lines up perfectly with the direction im trying to go into.

     - Identify any gaps or areas for further exploration.

     The future of automation testing and the stunt in growth the industry could possibly face with the threat of AI.

 ### Part 3: SMART Career Goals